-Ben has over 15 years’ experience of providing legal advice, 8 of which was working for the UK’s largest dairy company Arla Foods.
+Ben is head of our Intellectual Property Department at Lupton Fawcett & has over 15 years’ experience of providing legal advice, 8 of which was working for the UK’s largest dairy company Arla Foods.

 Ben helps clients to obtain, exploit and enforce all forms of intellectual property, as well as defending them from any claims of infringement.
 He also has a broad experience of handling a multitude of other commercial arrangements, from drafting and negotiation of many forms of contract to compliance with various legal requirements.